Pash10g/cloud-deployer/README.md

   - PROJECT_ID (Google GCE project_id you would like to use)
 - azure - Azure cloud (see https://jujucharms.com/docs/stable/config-azure)
   * Mandatory params which should be set in config/azure/properties.conf are :
-  - MANAGEMENT_CERTIFICATE_PATH (application password provided during Azure AD init)
+  - MANAGEMENT_CERTIFICATE_PATH (Certificate full path name of azure.pem from which azure.crt were uploaded [as stated in the manual] )
-  - STORAGE_ACCOUNT_NAME (azure storage  account name [must be the same region as location] )
+  - STORAGE_ACCOUNT_NAME (azure storage  account name [must be the same region as "REGION" value] )
   - SUBSCRIPTION_ID ( azure subscritption id)

 The steps :
 - init-bootstrap - lunches juju and chef server on the desired cloud.
-- deploy - deploys the mongodb cluster
+- deploy - deploys the mongodb cluster [ if the nodes are present it reconfigures them and adds any aditional members of the cluster if expanded ]
+- deploy-standalone - deploys mongodb stand alone instance [ uses "SHARD_*" configuration and intiates replicas if stated]
 - destroy-env - drops all machines and services from the environment
-- add-shard - adds shard and its replicas to an exisiting cluster.

 The mode :
 - x  - using a property file located under config/<vendor>/properties.conf
-   * each file has the default values and the Mandatory values that needs to be provided (most of them are account oriented)
+   * each file has the default values and the Mandatory values that needs to be provided (mandatory are account oriented)
-- i - interactive mode where user input for all properties required
+- i - interactive mode where user input needed for all properties required

 Not specifiying mode means that you need to specify any needed input  via ENVIRONMENT VARAIBLES (see config/<vendor>/properties.conf for the list)

 # Quick Start
  On your ubuntu host git clone the project . go to cloud-deployer/

 Make sure that all files are executable and you have sudo permissions .

 gce Example:
-- place all needed info in the properties file (For more info see : https://jujucharms.com/docs/stable/config-gce)
+- place all needed info in the properties file

 Run : ./run_deployer.py -m x -s init-bootstrap -v gce